rajamit34/Ad-hoc-Data-Analysis/README.md

 ### Introduction:

 The Czechoslovakia Bank has provided a dataset containing information about its financial activities for the past 5 years.
-The dataset consists of 8 tables:
+The dataset consists of the following tables:
- 1. Account
- 2. Card
- 3. Client
- 4. Disposition
- 5. District
- 6. Loan
- 7. Order
- 8. Transaction
-Each of these tables contains specific information related to the bank's operations.
+1. **Account:** This table contains information about the accounts held by the bank's clients.
+It includes the account ID, the date the account was opened, the associated client ID, and the account type.
+2. **Card:** This table contains information about the card issued by the bank.
+It includes the card ID, the date the card was issued, and the card type.
+3. **Client:** This table contains information about the bank's clients.
+It includes the client ID, the client's birthdate, gender, and the district where the client lives.
+4. **Disposition:** This table contains information about the relationship between clients and their accounts.
+It includes the disposition ID, the client ID associated with the disposition, and the type of disposition (e.g., owner, authorized person, etc.).
+5. **District:** This table contains information about the various districts in Czechoslovakia.
+It includes the district ID, the name of the district, and various demographic and economic indicators for the district.
+6. **Loan:** This table contains information about the loans issued by the bank.
+It includes the loan ID, the date the loan was issued, the account ID associated with the loan, the amount of the loan.
+7. **Order:** This table contains information about the orders issued by the bank's clients.
+It includes the order ID, the account ID associated with the order, the date the order was issued, and a description of the order.
+8. **Transaction:** This table contains information about the transactions made by the bank's clients.
+It includes the transaction ID, the account ID associated

 ### Ad-hoc Data Analysis: